 If you are traveling down the interstate going thru big cities, the license plate game is also fun to keep everyone busy.
 You just try to see who can see the most different state license plates during the course of your trip.

-One of the best games though is before you start every member of the family puts their name on a small piece of duct tape and you stick them on the side of one of the tires.
+One of the best travel games though is before you start every member of the family puts their name on a small piece of duct tape and you stick them on the side of one of the tires.
 Than whenever you stop for anything you see which piece of duct tape is closest to the top, and that lucky person wins.

 The Opposite Game, The whistling Game, The Rhyming Game